Overview

 Board Service

 Brian has a strong community presence and a distinguished record of community involvement.
-He has served on over 20 boards of directors in Virginia (nonprofit and corporate).
-He is the immediate past chairman and current General Counsel of Venture Richmond (a local public private partnership), president of the Virginia Commonwealth University Real Estate Foundation and board member of the Black History Museum and Cultural Center of Virginia.
+He has served on more than 20 boards of directors in Virginia, encompassing nonprofit and corporate entities.
+Brian holds the position of past chairman and current General Counsel of Venture Richmond, a local public private partnership.
+He currently serves as Board member of Virginia Credit Union.
+He also served as president of the Virginia Commonwealth University Real Estate Foundation and as a board member of the Black History Museum and Cultural Center of Virginia.

 William & Mary Law School, J.D.